Due to COVID-19 health concerns,

 Computer Recycling is still closed due to COVID-19 health concerns.
 We are not currently hosting volunteers in the space, but are looking for "virtual volunteers" with Xubuntu Linux experience.
 If this is of interest please email: firstname.lastname@example.org.

-Computer Recycling gives computers a second life, provides people with access to affordable computers.
+Computer Recycling gives computers a second life and provides people with access to affordable computers.
 Volunteers refurbish donated computers into working systems; they can also help repair your computer for a small donation.
-This provides a great opportunity for A+ computer course students to gain hands on experience in computer hardware.

 - Previously used computers are donated for re-use, offering a creative avenue for using computers that are no longer useful to their original owners.